 In connection with the supply agreement, we made advance payment to reserve specified volumes in advance for delivery up to fiscal year 2023.
-As of July 2, 2023 and January 1, 2023, the prepayment were \$1.4 million and \$2.1 million respectively, recorded in "Advances to suppliers, current portion", on the Condensed Consolidated Balance Sheets.
+As of April 2, 2023 and January 1, 2023, the prepayment to suppliers of \$1.4 million and \$2.1 million were recorded in "Advances to suppliers, current portion", on the Condensed Consolidated Balance Sheets.

-On August 17, 2022, the Company completed the sale of \$207.0 million in aggregate principal amount of 7.50% first lien senior secured convertible notes due 2027 ("2027 Notes") to TZE SG, a wholly owned subsidiary of TZE and an existing shareholder of the Company, at a purchase price equivalent to 97% of the principal amount of the 2027 Notes.
+On August 17, 2022, the Company completed the sale of \$207,000,000 in aggregate principal amount of 7.50% first lien senior secured convertible notes due 2027 ("2027 Notes") to TZE SG, a wholly owned subsidiary of TCL Zhonghuan Renewable Energy Technology Co.
+Ltd. ("TZE") and an existing shareholder of the Company, at a purchase price equivalent to 97% of the principal amount of the 2027 Notes.